cita-cloud/migration-tool/README.md

 Q: Where is the `consensus-log4rs.yaml`?

-A: This tool only upgrate to `consensus_raft` which doesn't use `log4rs`.
+A: This tool only upgrates to `consensus_raft` which doesn't use `log4rs`.

 </br>

 Q: Where is my `consensus_raft` data?

 A: Discarded.
 The new `consensus_raft` has a incompatible wal data.
-This migration will reset the raft state and use controller's block hight.
+This migration will reset the raft state and `consensus_raft` will use `controller`'s block hight.
 It should work fine.